Kuree/hgdb-debugger/README.md

 - Set/remove breakpoints
 - REPL!
 - Auto complete and suggestion
+- Pretty print on complex data type

 Road map:
 - Currently it sets the hgdb runtime to single-thread mode to avoid showing multiple instances.
 This will be resolved once there is a cleaner way to show multiple instances
-- Limited high-level data type reconstruction.
-Again, will be added once there is a better way to render such stuff in the console.

 Here is a rendered `asciinema` of the hgdb console debugger when debugging simulation with Xcelium: